lfost42/networking/modules/1netplus/defense/server/README.md

 Configure AAA authentication for console login to use the default AAA authentication method.

+`aaa new-model`
+`aaa authentication login default group tacacs+ local`
+`line console 0`
+`login authentication default`

 #### Step 6: Verify the AAA authentication method.

 Verify the user EXEC login using the AAA RADIUS server.

+`end`
+`exit`
+`Admin3`
+`admin3pa55`

 #### Step 7: Check results.

 Your completion percentage should be 100%.
 Click Check Results to see feedback and verification of which required components have been completed.

 ### Notes

+This was an exercise in using ? and running efficient searches after setting username and secret.
+I'm sure I'll be doing this again for CCNA.

 [BACK TO MAIN](https://github.com/lfost42/networking)